Charlton Heston: 1977–2000: Later film roles

-Later career

-From 1985 until 1987, he starred in his only prime time stint on a television series in the soap, The Colbys.
-With his son Fraser, he produced and starred in several TV movies, including remakes of Treasure Island and A Man For All Seasons.
+From 1985 until 1987, he starred in his only prime time stint on a television series in the soap The Colbys.
+With his son Fraser, he produced and starred in several TV movies, including remakes of Treasure Island and A Man for All Seasons.
 In 1992, Heston appeared on the A&E cable network in a short series of videos, Charlton Heston Presents the Bible, reading passages from the King James version.

-In 1993, Heston teamed up with John Anthony West and Robert M. Schoch in an Emmy Award-winning NBC special, The Mystery of the Sphinx.
+In 1993, Heston teamed with John Anthony West and Robert M. Schoch in an Emmy Award-winning NBC special, The Mystery of the Sphinx.
 West and Schoch had proposed a much earlier date for the construction of the Great Sphinx than the one which is generally accepted.
 They had suggested that the main type of weathering evident on the Great Sphinx and surrounding enclosure walls could only have been caused by prolonged and extensive rainfall and that the whole structure was carved out of limestone bedrock by an ancient advanced culture (such as the Heavy Neolithic Qaraoun culture).

-Never taking himself too seriously, he also made a few appearances as "Chuck" in Dame Edna Everage's shows, both on stage and on television.
-Heston appeared in 1993 in a cameo role in Wayne's World 2, in a scene where Wayne Campbell (Mike Myers) requests casting a better actor for a small role.
+Never taking himself too seriously, Heston also made several appearances as "Chuck" in Dame Edna Everage's shows, both on stage and on television.
+Heston appeared in 1993 in a cameo role in Wayne's World 2 in a scene where Wayne Campbell (Mike Myers) requests casting a better actor for a small role.
 After the scene is reshot with Heston, Campbell weeps in awe.
 That same year, Heston hosted Saturday Night Live.
 He had cameos in the films Hamlet, Tombstone, and True Lies.

-He starred in many theatre productions at the Los Angeles Music Center, where he appeared in Detective Story and The Caine Mutiny Court-Martial, and as Sherlock Holmes in The Crucifer of Blood, opposite Richard Johnson as Dr. Watson.
-In 2001, he made a cameo appearance as an elderly, dying chimpanzee in Tim Burton's remake of Planet of the Apes.
+Heston starred in many theatrical productions at the Los Angeles Music Center, where he appeared in Detective Story, The Caine Mutiny Court-Martial, and as Sherlock Holmes in The Crucifer of Blood opposite Richard Johnson as Dr. Watson.
+In 2001, he made a cameo appearance as an elderly dying chimpanzee in Tim Burton's remake of Planet of the Apes.
 His last film role was as Josef Mengele in Rua Alguem 5555: My Father, which had limited release (mainly to festivals) in 2003.
 Heston's distinctive voice landed him roles as a film narrator, including the opening scenes of Armageddon and Disney's Hercules.
 He played the title role in Mister Roberts three times and cited it as one of his favorite roles.
 In the early 1990s, he tried unsuccessfully to revive and direct the show with Tom Selleck in the title role.
-In 1998, Heston had a cameo role playing himself in the American television series Friends, in the episode "The One with Joey's Dirty Day".
+In 1998, Heston had a cameo role playing himself in the American television series Friends in the episode "The One with Joey's Dirty Day".
 In 2000, he played Chief Justice Haden Wainwright in The Outer Limits episode "Final Appeal".